 I am proudly the seventh generation to own a part of our family estate.
 We are blessed to have such rich, local history and I have made it my life's goal to preserve.

 Brandon & I were introduced by our grandfather's at the young age of 14, on a Chesapeake Bay fishing boat.
 Our grandparents were close friends and it felt like fate when our families were officially joined by our marriage, in the fall of 2017, on my family's estate in our hometown of Relay, Maryland.
 Together we've decided to put our family above everything and start one of our own!
-We are expecting our first baby in October, just short of our first wedding anniversary.

 There's something about getting your hands in the dirt that can't be replaced.
 It's tending the soil, planting those seeds early spring and nurturing the ground until a tiny sprout arises.
 Good things take time.
 By late summer I water every evening and it's the perfect reason to leave my phone inside and get some quiet time.